 As with the writing jobs, most art director jobs require at least a bachelor’s degree, but occasionally companies will accept experience and other training instead of a degree.

 As with many other careers, rising through the ranks in advertising, public relations, and marketing to the level of manager is a key path to success.
-Careers as advertising, promotions, and marketing managers have an average pay of $141k per year and the field is expected to grow faster than average.
 To get a job as an advertising, promotions, or marketing manager you’ll need at least a bachelor’s degree and experience in the field.

 Whether you’re a writer, designer, sales or research professional, there’s a career with high pay and strong growth for you in the advertising, public relations, or marketing fields.
 With widespread adoption of the internet in the second half of the 20th century, these fields have overlapped and many of the top jobs in the field combine aspects of all three.